Yashvi-2007/Oasis_Infobyte/OIBSIP_Task1-BMI Calc(python)/README.md

 # 🧮 OIBSIP_Python Task 1 BMI Calculator

 ## 🎯 Objective
-To develop a Python application that calculates the Body Mass Index (BMI) from a user’s height and weight, and classifies it into health categories, with an easy-to-use interface and optional data tracking features.
+To create a Python program that calculates the Body Mass Index (BMI) from a user’s height and weight, and classifies it into health categories, with an easy-to-use interface and optional data tracking features.

 ## 📜 Project Description
 This BMI Calculator allows users to: